mariahcoleno/french-language-learning-platform/dev/README.md

 ### Setup and Usage

 #### Prerequisites
-- Python 3.10 (required for compatibility with specific library versions).
+- Python 3.10 (required for compatibility with specific library versions, e.g., Whisper, as some libraries may have issues with the system default Python 3.13).
+Check your version with: `python3 --version`.
-- An internet connection (for gTTS to generate audio).
+- An internet connection (required for gTTS to generate audio).

 #### Option 1: From GitHub (Clone)
-- **NOTE**
+- **Note**
   - Start in your preferred directory (e.g., cd ~/Desktop/ or cd ~/Documents/).
 1. Clone the repository: `git clone https://github.com/mariahcoleno/FrenchLearningFeedbackEngine.git`
 2. Navigate to the project directory: `cd FrenchLearningFeedbackEngine/dev/`